Te Toka Tu Moana - Cutting Edge Conference Energy Events Centre, Rotorua (Sept 12-15)

 Drawing on the expertise of 30 leading researchers and clinicians, as well as the latest findings in the field of neuroscience, she explains why other maladaptive coping strategies – such as eating disorders, self-harm, compulsive buying and high-risk sex – are frequently interchangeable with the female experience of problematic substance use.

 Jenny is a consultant for Australia’s National Drug & Alcohol Research Centre, an ambassador for Monash University’s Brain & Mental Health Laboratory.
-She is also a board member of SMART (Self-Management and Recovery Training, Australia.
+She is also a member of SMART (Self-Management and Recovery Training, Australia.
 SMART supports people grappling with addictions of all kinds, to help themselves with the assistance of professionals and trained peers.

 Jenny is pro harm-minimisation, with abstinence at one end of the scale and safer use at the other.